slatedocs/slate/source/index.html.md

 * [http://en.wikipedia.org/wiki/Representational_state_transfer](http://en.wikipedia.org/wiki/Representational_state_transfer)
 * [http://en.wikipedia.org/wiki/HATEOAS](http://en.wikipedia.org/wiki/HATEOAS)

-## Key benefits of the RESTful API
+## Key benefits of the RESTful API for HPE iLO

 The RESTful API is becoming the main management interface for iLO 4 Hewlett Packard Enterprise servers.
 Its feature set will become larger than the existing iLO XML API (RIBCL) and IPMI interfaces.
 Using the RESTful API, you can take full inventory of the server, control power and reset, configure BIOS and iLO settings, fetch event logs, as well as many other functions.